dacr/code-examples-manager/README.md

 The origin of this tool comes from [this talk](https://www.youtube.com/watch?v=61AGIBdG7YE) originally presented at [AlpesCraft 2019](https://www.alpescraft.fr/edition_2019/).

-> github gists and gitlab snippets implementations are available.
+> github gists and gitlab snippets implementations are now available.

 ## Why ?